sfuhrm/capsula/README.md

 * Only one YAML configuration file necessary.
 * Can build packages for multiple target platforms.
+* Dependencies can be configured for every distribution.

 ## TODOs

 The following TODOs are open programming tasks as known for today:

+* Documentation for usage.
+* Documentation for YAML format.
+* Reusing of users .m2 directory for speeding up maven runs a lot.
 * Stop at certain stages for debugging, for example after template generation.
-* Proper distro related dependency mechanism with good defaults.
-* Support for different JDK/JRE depencendies.
 * Add support for Gradle, Ant (?) besides Maven.
 * Test installation of packages on each platform.
+This is a little difficult because a package could require other apt sources (like capsula does for docker).
 * Scaffolding of the YAML configuration for your program.
+* YAML scaffolding using an existing pom file.
 * Support app icons.
 * Move the template directories somewhere where it makes sense.
 * Testing.
+* Support for different JDK/JRE depencendies.
+At the moment this can be done using the relations.

 ## Milestones

 * [Finished] Milestone 1: Make Capsula package itself for Debian Stretch.
 * [Finished] Milestone 2: Make Capsula package itself for CentOS 7.
-* Milestone 3: Dependencies
+* [Finished] Milestone 3: Dependencies
+* Milestone 4: Move template directories

 ## Links